© Bob Gwaltney Photography iStock/Getty Images Plus

 Song

-Appearance: Ruddy ducks have a compact body shape (41 cm -16 in) with a short neck and broad, rounded tail.
+Appearance: Ruddy Ducks have a compact body shape (41 cm -16 inches) with a short neck and broad, rounded tail.
 In breeding plumage, males possess vivid chestnut bodies, black caps, white cheeks, and bright blue bills.
 Spiky tail often held up.
 Outside of the breeding season, males resemble females, which have a drab gray-brown plumage with pale cheeks.
 Females have a single dark stripe on sides of head.

-Habitat: Ruddy ducks inhabit freshwater bodies such as wetlands, marshes, lakes, reservoirs, and slow-moving rivers.
+Habitat: Ruddy Ducks inhabit freshwater bodies such as wetlands, marshes, lakes, reservoirs, and slow-moving rivers.
 They can also adapt to brackish water habitats.
 These ducks typically prefer areas with abundant vegetation and emergent marsh grasses.

-Behavior: Ruddy ducks are highly skilled divers and spend a significant amount of time underwater, feeding on aquatic plants, seeds, insects, and small crustaceans.
+Behavior: Ruddy Ducks are highly skilled divers and spend a significant amount of time underwater, feeding on aquatic plants, seeds, insects, and small crustaceans.
 They use their lobed toes to paddle efficiently and their wings to propel themselves through the water.
-On land, they are relatively clumsy due to their feet being positioned so far back on their bodies.
+On land, they are clumsy due to their feet being positioned so far back on their bodies.
 Conspicuous often with other waterfowl.
 Forage by diving.

-Breeding: Ruddy ducks are known for their unique courtship display, which includes males performing vigorous head-bobbing motions and producing distinctive popping or bubbling sounds.
+Breeding: Ruddy Ducks are known for their unique courtship display, which includes males performing vigorous head-bobbing motions and producing distinctive popping or bubbling sounds.
 They form monogamous pairs during the breeding season.
 Nesting occurs in dense vegetation near water, including emergent vegetation or in abandoned muskrat houses.
 The female constructs a well-concealed nest using plant material and down feathers.
 Clutch size ranges from 6 to 15 eggs, which hatch after an incubation period of around 25 days.

 Conservation: The Ruddy Duck is listed as Least Concern by the International Union for Conservation of Nature (IUCN).